swissup/swissup.github.io/m1/attributepages/attribute-based-page/frontend.md

 # Frontend screenshots

-Here you can find a gallery of differently configured Attribute Based Pages.
+Here you can find a gallery of separately configured Attribute Based Pages.

 ##### Table of Contents
 - [Top fashion brand logos listed in three columns](#top-fashion-brands)